wuxc/pywin32doc/md/PyIDebugApplication.md

 # PyIDebugApplication

 ## PyIDebugApplication Object

-This interface is an extension of[PyIRemoteDebugApplication](#pyiremotedebugapplication), exposing
+This interface is an extension of [PyIRemoteDebugApplication](PyIRemoteDebugApplication.md), exposing

 non-remotable methods for use by language engines and hosts\.

 #### Methods

   - [SetName](PyIDebugApplication.md#pyidebugapplicationsetname)